-Strategy (a and Rank in 2005 EMP) Specific Actions Responsibility Outcome of Action Comments Uses-4 15/28 Confirm areas of particular environmental sensitivity where speed limits of boats should be reduced and/or no wash zones adopted, e.g. eroding banks, mangrove foreshores, wader habitats etc. ESC, OEH, RMS, South East LLS 4 knot speed restrictions at Cambathin Island, 8 knot limit within Tuross Lake.
+Strategy (and Rank in 2005 EMP) Specific Actions Responsibility Outcome of Action Comments Uses-4 15/28 Impose speed limits and no wash zones in sections of the Tuross estuary with eroding riverbanks Confirm areas of particular environmental sensitivity where speed limits of boats should be reduced and/or no wash zones adopted, e.g. eroding banks, mangrove foreshores, wader habitats etc. ESC, OEH, RMS, South East LLS 4 knot speed restrictions at Cambathin Island, 8 knot limit within Tuross Lake.
 NSW RMS is responsible for boating regulations Liaise with NSW Maritime Authority (Waterways) and gazettal of additional speed restrictions within the estuaries.
 ESC, RMS Install signage indicating new speed restrictions and undertake awareness campaign of local users (e.g. prepare and deliver handout).
 RMS Enforce new speed restrictions and issue fines as appropriate.
 RMS Multi-1 16/28 Develop and implement a Community Education Program for urban and semi-urban (rural residential) landholders around the Tuross estuary and Coila Carry out a survey of the urban and rural- residential community regarding existing level of awareness regarding environmental considerations and best practice management.
 ESC Tuross Lakes Progress Group (TLPG) have expressed that they could help.
 Multiple programs completed including stencil spraying of stormwater inlets.
-Council-funded brochure developed by TLDG collect "Network & Cultural Heritage" Ongoing Lake, targeting pollution reduction, existing ecological values, sustainable recreational use of the estuaries and weed/pest management.
+Council-funded brochure developed by TLPG called "Natural & Cultural Heritage of the Tuross peninsula" On-going - particularly weed education.
+TLPG distribute above brochure, weed information, hold information evenings etc. and write articles for Tuross News.
+Ongoing the Tuross estuary and Coila Lake, targeting pollution reduction, existing ecological values, sustainable recreational use of the estuaries and weed/pest management.
 Review existing urban and rural-residential community education programs, including those prepared by Councils, DPI (Agriculture), DEC (EPA) and other government agencies.
-ESC TLPG called "Natural & Cultural Heritage of the Tuross peninsula" On-going - particularly weed education.
-TLPG distribute above brochure, weed information, hold information evenings etc. and write articles for Tuross News.
+ESC

-Strategy (an nd Rank in 2005 EMP) Specific Actions Responsibility Outcome of Action Comments Prepare new material (including brochures, media releases, fridge magnets etc.), as required, covering a range of topics applicable to the Tuross and Coila estuaries, and building on the findings of the initial urban community survey (see above).
+Strategy (a nd Rank in 2005 EMP) Specific Actions Responsibility Outcome of Action Comments Prepare new material (including brochures, media releases, fridge magnets etc.), as required, covering a range of topics applicable to the Tuross and Coila estuaries, and building on the findings of the initial urban community survey (see above).
 ESC, OEH Distribute education material to urban and rural-residential communities.
 As for the rural program, this should be done by a dedicated part-time landcare / extension officer of Council.
 ESC Carry out follow-up survey of the urban and rural-residential community to gauge the level of effectiveness of the education program and to quantify any changes in habits of the community.
 ESC Ecol-2 17/28 Voluntary revegetation and rehabilitation of existing "degraded sensitive areas" and "critical habitat areas" with incentives provided to landholders for protection or rehabilitation of Approach individual private landholders who have lands mapped as being sensitive, but degraded (as identified through implementation of Strategy Ecol-1) and discuss possible arrangements / partnerships for future rehabilitation works.
 ESC, OEH, South East LLS Completed in part through Tuross Estuary Rehabilitation Program Ongoing This CMP includes additional foreshore rehabilitation actions. privately owned lands around the Tuross and Coila Lake and within their upper catchments.
 Provide assistance with rehabilitation works in the form of volunteer labour and/or tube stock, fencing materials etc. ESC, South East LLS Provide incentives for landholders who protect or rehabilitate sensitive areas and encourage the establishment of voluntary conservation agreements over rehabilitated lands.
 ESC, South East LLS